 Independent Practice: Answer all section reviews and chapter reviews to make sure that you understand the information in the assigned chapters.
 If you have questions about any topics or need help, please contact me or another student via the course email.

-Assignments: Each chapter will have a graded assignment that should be completed prior to the test for that Chapter.
+Assignments: Each chapter will have a graded assignment that should be completed.
 All assignments (quizzes) will have an individual score and at the end of the course will be worth part of the total grade.